Northern Rivers Resilience Initiative

 • Ask questions and engage with technical experts

-• Provide input on possible flood reduction options
+• Provide input on possible flood mitigation measures (PDF 5.47MB)

-Options will then be short-listed and grouped together to create scenarios.
-Each scenario may include several flood mitigation options.
+Measures will then be grouped together to create scenarios.
+Each scenario may include several flood mitigation measures.

 Last updated